 - Feb-April: APM Body of Knowledge consultation – now closed

 - July: Revised structure published as work in progress

-- Sep: Writing team share topic briefs online
+- Sep: Writing team share topic briefs online for consultation - now closed

 - Oct: Writing team finish draft version

 - Nov: First draft of APM Body of Knowledge 7th edition shared online

 - Dec: Finalise draft ready for production

 - Spring 2019: Publish APM Body of Knowledge 7th edition

 Take part in APM Body of Knowledge project by sharing your views with us today.
 Email us at: firstname.lastname@example.org

 Ruth has been appointed as editor for the 7th edition of the APM Body of Knowledge.